 A useful ubiquitous computing environment must be able to perceive stimuli from the physical world and react on them.
-This reactive behaviour includes the ability to alter the physical environment.
 The perceived value of an ubiquitous system is mainly due to its ability to create and to support end-user services, based on information from the environment.

-In this paper we face the problem of developing effective communication mechanisms among a large set of heterogeneous devices.
-We are mainly concerned with the implementation of minimum cost devices able to support the large variety of device and network technologies currently deployed in the target environments.
-Besides, we also intend to make them interoperable with traditional distributed software platforms.
+In this paper we face the problem of developing effective communication mechanisms among a large set of heterogeneous devices including, but not limited to, desktop computers, embedded computers, small microcontrollers, customized FPGA devices, etc. We are mainly concerned with the implementation of minimum cost devices able to support the large variety of device and network technologies currently deployed in the target environments.

-Our approach departs from many previous heterogenous device network architectures by requiring every device to be autonomous.
+Our approach departs from many previous heterogenous device network architectures by requiring each device to be autonomous, in the sense that our devices and basic services will work even when all available service gateways fail.
 We believe this is the easiest way to achieve better robustness, reliability and fault tolerance at a minimum cost.
-Intermediate elements such as residential gateways as advocated by OSGi [5] should be avoided in many applications.
-It should be possible to implement autonomous services whose correct operation does not depend on the correct operation of the residential gateway.
-Of course, this has nothing to do with allowing remote management of networked devices from the residential gateway.
+Intermediate elements such as the gateways advocated by e.g. OMG Smart Transducers [3] or OSGi [6] should be avoided in most applications.
+It should be possible to implement autonomous services whose correct operation does not depend on the correct operation of any gateway.